cynicaloptimist/improved-initiative/README.md

 # improved-initiative
-Combat tracker for Dungeons and Dragons (D&amp;D) 5th Edition
+*Combat tracker for Dungeons and Dragons (D&amp;D) 5th Edition*

-To run, install node.js and run the following in the cloned directory in a node command prompt:
+To run, install node.js and run the following in the cloned directory:

-1. npm install
-2. npm install -g grunt-cli
-3. grunt
+`node app.js`

-Once the grunt task is running, the app can be accessed at http://localhost:8080/index.html
+Once the Improved Initiative app is running, the ui can be accessed at <http://localhost:8080/index.html>

-Current todos are located at https://trello.com/b/q71xURUt/improved-initiative
+Current todos are located [on Trello](https://trello.com/b/q71xURUt/improved-initiative)